Home Culture Hoboken + Jersey City Murals: The Stories Behind Them

 Location: 1 Ocean Avenue

-Description: This 200-foot long mural located in the Greenville neighborhood was created by students who reflected on the importance of heroes.
+Description: This 200-foot-long mural located in the Greenville neighborhood was created by students who reflected on the importance of heroes.
 They were inspired by many of the trailblazers and historical figures that have helped shape the world as we know it today.
 Some of the historical figures include Fela Kuti, Helen Keller, Ai Wei Wei, Red Cloud, Florence Nightingale, Oprah Winfrey, Michelangelo, Leonardo da Vinci, Frida Kahlo, Abraham Lincoln, Martin Luther King, Malcolm X, Nelson Mandela, among many others.
 They aimed to highlight key moments of the local and global history.

 Intuition